cu-mkp/editioncrafter/README.md

 # editioncrafter
 UNDER DEVELOPMENT: Software for the development of EditionCrafter, digital critical edition publication tool

+## Structure of this repository

+There are two apps in this repo. `editioncrafter` is a React component, while `editioncrafter-umd` wraps the React component into a UMD module for use on non-React pages.

 ## Storybook

 For local development, you can use the Storybook component.